 Hundreds of times throughout each day we're making decisions - which lane to be in, should I pass this guy or not, should I pull out now or wait a minute, should I keep driving to get there on time even though I'm tired, etc. Are you making these decisions based on keeping your safety record clean, or are you making them based on how you feel right now and what you desire right now?

-So many times in life we're "playing the odds".
+So many times in life we're "playing the odds."
 We figure, hey, what are the chances that this will end badly?
 Many of the things we do on the road will end well 99.9% of the time.
-Many times even doing the wrong things end well.
-But when you're making hundreds of decisions a day over a period of years, and you factor in all of the variables that will affect the outcome of each thing you do, eventually taking your chances and playing the odds will make your last decision that .01% of the decisions that end badly - and one bad ending is one too many for all of us.
+Many times, even doing the wrong things end well.
+But when you're making hundreds of decisions a day over a period of years, and you factor in all of the variables that will affect the outcome of each thing you do, eventually taking your chances and playing the odds will make your last decision that .01% of the decisions that end badly.
+One bad ending is one too many for all of us.

 You must not ever gamble with your safety.
 Some people seem to believe that nothing will ever happen to them.
 Most seem to believe that things can happen to them, but likely won't this time.
 To be brutally honest, there are graveyards, court rooms, hospitals, and unemployment lines filled with people who made these assumptions one too many times.
 I hate the idea of being a downer like that, but the matter really is that serious, and one time is one too many.

 Every time you make a decision out there, ask yourself, "Am I doing this with my long-term goal of a perfect safety record as my top priority, or am I taking a chance and playing the odds?"
-Make all of your decision based on the simple premise of "don't hit anything".
+Make all of your decisions based on the simple premise of "don't hit anything."
 Everything else, like being late, sitting an extra minute before pulling out, getting home a day late, and staying behind a slower vehicle on a two lane road, will all come to pass like they never happened.
 Accidents won't.
-So focus, and don't compromise, because sooner or later the odds will work against you - you can count on that.
+So, focus and don't compromise, because sooner or later the odds will work against you - you can count on that.

 The Substance Abuse Professional (SAP) is a person who evaluates employees who have violated a DOT drug and alcohol program regulation and makes recommendations concerning education, treatment, follow-up testing, and aftercare.